4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

  ----------  ----------
 ```

-### Case3: Register a function which returns a Nullable result in argurement
+### Case3: Register a function that returns a Nullable result in an argument

 If the registered function output a structural type result, like `timestamp`, `date`, `StringRef`, it should be implemented in a way that returns the result by argument.
 In addition, since the result is ***nullable***, we have to reserve another argument `bool*`for the null flag.